openstack/kolla/devenv/README.md

 The script will create a Fedora 21 image with the required modifications.

-Copy the image to your Glance image store:
+Add the image to your Glance image store:

     $ glance image-create --name "fedora-21-x86_64" \
     --file /var/lib/libvirt/images/fedora-21-x86_64 \